Leveraging Domain Knowledge to Improve Microscopy Image Segmentation with Lifted Multicuts: Methods

-\paragraph{\textbf{Sparse semantic labels}} In this example, we tackle a segmentation problem in sponge choanocyte chambers.
-These structures are built from several surrounding cells, the choanocytes, that interact with the central cell via flagella which are surrounded by a collar of microvilli.
+\paragraph{\textbf{Sponge segmentation, EM}} In this example, we tackle a segmentation problem in a sponge choanocyte chamber.
+These structures are built from several surrounding cells, the choanocytes, that interact with a central cell via flagella which are surrounded by a collar of microvilli.
 Our goal is to segment cell bodies, flagella and microvilli.
 This task is challenging due to the large difference in sizes of these structures.
 Especially the segmentation of the small flagella and microvilli is difficult.
-Without the use of domain specific knowledge they are split into many pieces because of insufficient feature statistics due to small image boundaries.
+Without the use of domain specific knowledge on their continuity, the Multicut algorithm splits them up into many pieces.

-In order to alleviate these false split errors, we automatically predict flagella and microvilli attribution.
-We then compute an instance segmentation based on these predictions by applying a threshold and connected components.
-We map the component labels to nodes of the graph, right column in \autoref{methods_figure}, panel(c).
-Then, we introduce attractive lifted edges between the nodes that were mapped to the same component label and repulsive lifted edges between nodes mapped to different component labels, see (d).
-Rather than deriving the lifted edge weights from data, we use preset values for attractiveness / repulsiveness.
-See \autoref{res_sponge} for more details and results.
+In order to alleviate these false split errors, we predict which pixels in the image belong to flagella and microvilli and compute an approximate flagella and microvilli instance segmentation via thresholding and connected components.
+We map the component labels to nodes of the graph, see right column in \autoref{methods_figure}(c).
+Then, we introduce attractive lifted edges between the nodes that were covered by the same component and repulsive lifted edges between nodes mapped to different components, see \autoref{methods_figure}(d).

+\paragraph{\textbf{Lateral root segmentation, LM}} Finally, we tackle a challenging segmentation problem in light-sheet data: segmentation of root cells in \textit{Arabidopsis thaliana}.
+This data was imaged with two channels, showing cell membrane and nucleus markers.
+We use the first channel to predict cell boundaries and the second to segment individual nuclei.
+The nuclei then serve as bases to force each segmented cell to only contain one nucleus: we introduce repulsive lifted edges between nodes which are covered by different nuclei instances. \autoref{res_plants} shows how this setup helps prevent false merge errors in cell segmentation.